-(Mark One)

-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the fiscal year ended December 31, 2023

-OR

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-COMMISSION FILE NUMBER: 001-35731

-InspireMD, Inc.

-(Exact name of registrant as specified in its charter)

-Delaware (State or other jurisdiction of incorporation or organization)

-4 Menorat Hamaor St. Tel Aviv, Israel

-(Address of principal executive offices)

-Registrant's telephone number, including area code: (888) 776-6804

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.0001 per share NSPR Nasdaq Capital Market

-Securities registered pursuant to Section 12(g) of the Act: none

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗆 No 🗵

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes 🗆 No 🗵

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes $\boxtimes$ No $\square$

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes  No 🗆

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer $\Box$

-Accelerated filer $\Box$

-Non-accelerated filer $\boxtimes$

-Smaller reporting company $\boxtimes$ Emerging growth company $\square$
+(M ark One) × ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES S EXCHANGE ACT OF 1934 For the he fiscal year ended December 31, 2023 OR TRANSITION REPORT PURSUANT TO SECTION N 13 OR 15(d) OF THE SECURI TIES EXCHANGE ACT OF 1934 COM MISSION FILE NUMBER: 001- 35731 (Exact n InspireMD, Inc. ame of registrant as specified in its charter) Delaware (State or other jurisdiction of incorporation or organization) 26-2123838 (I.R.S.
+Employer Identification Number) 4 Menorat Hamaor St. Tel Aviv, Israel (Address of principal executive offices) 6744832 (Zip Code) Registrant's telep phone number, including area code: : (888) 776-6804 Securities r egistered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.0001 per share NSPR Nasdaq Capital Market Securities regi istered pursuant to Section 12(g) of the Act: none Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule : 405 of the Securities Act.
+Yes □ No ⊠ Indicate by check mark if the registrant is not required to o file reports pursuant to Section 13 B or Section 15(d) of the Act.
+Yes \square No \boxtimes d by Section 13 or 15(d) of the Securities Exchange Act of d to file such reports), and (2) has been subject to such filing e Data File required to be submitted pursuant to Rule 405 of period that the registrant was required to submit such files).